oktadev/okta-blog/_source/_posts/2020-09-02-10x-development-azure-cli-dotnet.md

 The application is now ready to provide its services, enriched with a state-of-the-art security framework, in conjunction with a first-class Cloud-based authentication/authorization provider as Okta.
 You have probably realized that something is missing: I have done nothing (yet) to inform the provider that my brand new application, **okta-cli-app**, is going to ask it to manage authentication and authorization matters on its behalf.
 To fix this I need to set up a proper configuration in Okta and bind my ASP.NET Core project to it.

-If you haven’t yet got an Okta developer account, please [sign up](https://developer.okta.com/) and grab one, it’s quick and free.
+If you haven't yet got an Okta developer account, please [sign up](https://developer.okta.com/) and grab one, it's quick and free.
 You will need one to perform the next step.

 Login to your Okta developer account and create a new application.